Tree independence number III. Thetas, prisms and stars: Alignments and Connectifiers

-By a {\em caterpillar} we mean a tree $C$ with maximum degree three such that not two branch vertices in $C$ are adjacent, and there exists a path $P$ of $C$ where all branch vertices of $C$ belong to $P$.
-We call a maximal such path $P$ the {\em spine} of $C$.
+By a {\em caterpillar} we mean a tree $C$ with maximum degree three such that no two branch vertices in $C$ are adjacent, and such that there exists a path $P$ in $C$ containing all branch vertices of $C$.
+We call a minimal such path $P$ the {\em spine} of $C$.
 (We note that our definition of a ``caterpillar'' is non-standard in multiple ways.)
 By a \textit{subdivided star} we mean a graph isomorphic to a subdivision of the complete bipartite graph $K_{1,\delta}$ for some $\delta\geq 3$.
 In other words, a subdivided star is a tree with exactly one branch vertex, which we call its \textit{root}.
 For a graph $H$, a vertex $v$ of $H$ is said to be \textit{simplicial} if $N_H(v)$ is a clique.
 We denote by $\mca{Z}(H)$ the set of all simplicial vertices of $H$.
 Note that for every tree $T$, $\mca{Z}(T)$ is the set of all leaves of $T$.
 An edge $e$ of a tree $T$ is said to be a \textit{leaf-edge} of $T$ if $e$ is incident with a leaf of $T$.
 It follows that if $H$ is the line graph of a tree $T$, then $\mca{Z}(H)$ is the set of all vertices in $H$ corresponding to the leaf-edges of $T$.